bhavdipzala/Brew_Haven_the_cafe-Sales_Analysis_Dashboard/README.md

 ---

-## 🔍 Key Insights & Findings
+## Key Insights & Findings

 The following insights are derived from six months of sales data (January–June 2023).
-The analysis was performed using SQL and visualized in Power BI, with metrics primarily focused on **Total Sales Revenue**.
+The analysis was performed using SQL and visualised in Power BI, with metrics primarily focused on **Total Sales Revenue**.

 > *Note: Insights are based on aggregated data.
 Month-by-month trends or promotional campaigns may introduce variability not reflected in the high-level findings.*

 ### 🕒 **Time-Based Sales Trends**

-#### 1. ⏰ **Peak Sales Hours Across Store Locations**
+#### 1. **Peak Sales Hours Across Store Locations**

 * All three stores experience **peak sales between 7 AM and 10 AM**, confirming strong morning demand.
 * After 10 AM, a **significant decline in sales** occurs, stabilizing until 5 PM: